Skip to main content

 6 Effective Ways to Forge Better Client Relationships

-Clients are arguably one of the most vital aspects of starting a practice and sustaining it in the long term.
-Without clients, particularly ones that return to hire you over and again, your firm will be practically non-existent.
-When you’re faced with unreasonable requests or looming deadlines, it’s easy to wish for a much simpler job without such demands.
+Clients are the most important aspect of starting an architecture or engineering practice and sustaining it in the long term.
+Without clients, particularly ones that return to hire you over and again, you don't have a business.
+At best you have a hobby.
+When you’re faced with unreasonable requests or looming deadlines, it’s easy to wish for a much simpler job without client demands, but successful businesses learn how to manage client relationships, deliver exceptional services, and run projects profitably.
+Delivering value to your clients while maintaining a strong relationship is the most important skill and firm leader can build.

 How to Build Better Client Relationships

-It is 15 times more expensive to forge a long-term relationship with a new client than maintain an existing one.
+Some analysis show that it can be 15 times more expensive to forge a long-term relationship with a new client than maintain an existing one.
 This makes it crucial for you to have an effective client onboarding and management process in place to get it right the first time around.
+This should be approached as a design problem.
+As soon as you decide to start a firm, you should be planning out how you will meet, communicate with, and nurture relationships with the types of clients you want to work with.

 1. Be Honest While Onboarding Clients